paulscherrerinstitute/ecmccfg/hugo/content/manual/PLC_cfg/best_practice.md

   println('Time REAL:       ',ec_get_time_frm_src(0));
 };
 ```
-This allows turning on/off printouts in runtime my writing to the `<prefix>PLC<id>-DbgCmd` PV whic is accessinle in the generic plc panel (which can be started from ecmcMain.ui).
+This allows turning on/off printouts in runtime by writing to the `<prefix>PLC<id>-DbgCmd` PV which is accessinle in the generic plc panel (can be started from ecmcMain.ui).

 {{% notice warning %}}
-Only use the `plc<id>.dbg` varaible for dbg purpose.
+Only use the `plc<id>.dbg` variable for dbg purpose.
 It should always be safe to write to this variable.
 {{% /notice %}}

 #### MACROS